-First commercial production from full development of the AGC Central license area is not expected before 2027.
+First commercial production from full development of the AGC Central license area is not expected before 2028.
 Preliminary estimates, assuming 500 million recoverable barrels of oil from the license area, suggest capital expenditure of \$4 billion is required to complete full development.
 Such estimate is based on numerous assumptions and is subject to significant uncertainty.
 Oryx Petroleum is also considering the feasibility of an early production scenario that would rely on a rental early production facility, limited subsea infrastructure and completion of the Corporation's first four wells, if successful, as production wells.
 The early production scenario is estimated to involve \$272 million of capital expenditure, which is in addition to the approximately \$200 million estimated cost for the first four wells in the license area.
+Each well is expected to target multiple prospects.
 Such estimates are preliminary and subject to significant uncertainty.
-The early production scenario, if possible and economical, would allow first commercial production as early as 2023 and would allow extended well testing in advance of a final investment decision for a full field development.
+The early production scenario, if possible and economical, would allow first commercial production as early as 2024 and would allow extended well testing in advance of a final investment decision for a full field development.